 - Unfortunately, the recipient doesn’t happen to have a Gmail account.
 This forces them to ask the sender to export the Google Sheet into different a format so that they will be able to read it.

-Both are unacceptable outcomes as the first requires the sender to perform an additional step for each recipient of which the document has been shared and requires that the recipient share a personal Gmail address with the sender.
-One of which the recipient may wish to keep separate from their business-related dealings.
+Both are unacceptable outcomes as the first requires the sender to perform an additional step for each recipient and requires that the recipient share a personal Gmail address with the sender.

-Luckily, having a Gmail Address and having a Google Account is not one in the same which makes it easier to keep personal and business-related emails separate.
+Luckily, having a Gmail Address and having a Google Account is not one and the same, which makes it easier to keep personal and business-related emails separate.

-- Fill out the provided form using your preferred email address ([email protected]) and click Next.
+- Fill out the form using your preferred email address ([email protected]) and click Next.

-- The final step will involve an email address verification.
-Log in to the email you used for the process and click on the verification link provided.
+- Log in to the email you provided and click on the verification link sent to you by Google.